dushoff/Circumcision_and_behaviour/conversion_notes.md

 Best would be to convert to .md first, then write a perl script for the extra markup.

-Right now, though, I'm just using an modified version of the old wt.pl, called wm.pl (wikitext2markup).
+For this, though, we used a modified version of the old wt.pl, called wm.pl (wikitext2markup).

 Work on this until a good stopping point is reached, and then: